Cynsar-Foundation/earthstar-server/Readme.md

 ## Usage

-- Use the Earthstar CLI or an Earthstar-enabled application to publish and sync your static website content across your private network.
+- Use the CF Earthstar CLI or an Earthstar-enabled application to publish and sync your static website content across your private network.
-- There is a (repository)[https://github.com/cynsar-foundation/earthlink] includes a simple static site generator.
+- There is a [repository](https://github.com/cynsar-foundation/earthlink) includes a simple static site generator.
 Create your assets (HTML, CSS, JS) within the designated folders and run the build script to prepare them for distribution: (Use the shareAddress and secret from the above)
     ```sh
     deno run deploy --name projectName -shareAddress address --secret secret
     ```